hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The &lt;TRANSIT OPERATION.TIR carnet number&gt; must have the format an10 or an11 and must follow<br />
+The &lt;TRANSIT OPERATION.TIR carnet number&gt; must have the format an10 or an11 and must follow
 the algorithm defined by IRU, see DDNTA Main Document.

 **Technical Description**